jonstout/asymlink/README.md

 # asymlink

 Symlink project files into place with a single command.
-Great for setting up development or shared test environments.
+Great for development or shared test environments.

 ## Getting started